How Do I Know I Need A New Roof

 Once you notice an issue, contact a roofing contractor to get an estimate on getting the repair work done.
 It is usually best to get a few estimates to get an idea of what the cost will be and to feel out several contractors before you commit to one.
 Get references from them and contact those references before you give the go-ahead on the roofing repairs.

 If it has been some time since you have examined your roof, or your roof is old enough where replacement is the only option, it is best to bite the bullet and get the work done.
 There is no denying that having a whole new roof put on is expensive, but it is an investment in your home.

 It makes the home livable, prevents any further damage from the elements to other parts of the home and makes the property more appealing should you choose to sell it.
 A new roof is considered by home appraisers in the appraisal process and will appeal to any potential buyer who views your home.

-If you are going to sell your home however, you may not necessarily want to go out and purchase a new roof.
+If you are going to sell your home, however, you may not necessarily want to go out and purchase a new roof.
 You may be thinking why and the answer is simple.
-A roof does not have a very good rate of return when selling a home.
-A buyer is going to expect to purchase a home that has a decent roof but it has been shown over and over again they will not pay extra just because your roof is new.
+A roof does not have an excellent rate of return when selling a home.
+A buyer is going to expect to purchase a home that has a decent roof, but it has been shown over and over again they will not pay extra just because your roof is new.
 All things being equal a buyer will pay for more tangible things such as an updated kitchen or bath they can use and enjoy daily.

 More Roofing Resources

-- What are the most popular types of roofing shingles – see some of the more popular types of roofing shingles.
+- What are the most popular types of roofing shingles – see some of the most popular types of roofing shingles.
 Including comparisons between 3 tab and architectural shingles.